JOPHADALE17/network_monitoring_tool/README.md

 C:\Users\ {name of the  user} \AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-## the csv is in the c:/date_network folder then you can find thee csv file
+## the csv is in the c:/date_network folder then you can find the csv file

 # To make the model more robust collect the csv file after 2 weeks or more to have more robust data to train.